-On July 23, 2003, Gaylord's legal advisors delivered to ResortQuest a draft merger agreement outlining the terms of a proposed stock-for-stock merger with ResortQuest as well as a legal due diligence request list.
+On July 23, 2003, Gaylord's legal advisors delivered to ResortQuest a draft merger agreement outlining the terms of a proposed stock-forstock merger with ResortQuest as well as a legal due diligence request list.
 The draft merger agreement was substantially similar to the draft merger agreement negotiated between the parties for the 2002 transaction.

 On July 25, 2003, at a special meeting of the board of directors of ResortQuest, ResortQuest's senior management updated the board on ResortQuest's strategic alternatives.
 All of the directors attended the meeting either in person or by telephone.
 Also present were ResortQuest's legal advisors and financial advisors.
 ResortQuest's senior management updated the board on the progress with its various strategic alternatives including the convertible debt offering and the proposed transaction with Gaylord.
 The board reviewed and analyzed the strategic, financial and legal considerations concerning the proposed transaction with Gaylord and the convertible debt offering.
 Senior management made a presentation to the board regarding the results of its financial and business diligence of Gaylord and the strategic and financial benefits of a transaction with Gaylord.
 Mr. Olin informed the board of his interest in the merger transaction with Gaylord resulting from Gaylord's desire to enter into employment agreements with him and certain other members of senior management simultaneously with execution of the merger agreement.
 The board discussed the need to designate an independent lead director to negotiate the final terms of the merger agreement so the officers could negotiate the terms of their employment agreements free of any conflict of interest.
 The board discussed the general terms of the proposed transaction and asked its legal and financial advisors various questions regarding the proposed merger and convertible debt offering.
-After a robust discussion of ResortQuest's present and its stockholders at that time.
-David Sullivan was recommended to serve as lead director given his past experience as Chairman and Chief Executive Officer and the fact that he was not a member of the negotiation committee of the ResortQuest board for the merger discussions with Gaylord regarding a discussion by the board, the board nominated David Sullivan as the lead director and authorized Mr. Sullivan to proceed with negotiations with
+After a robust discussion of ResortQuest's present and future financial conditions and the pros and cons of each of the alternatives, the board determined that the acquisition by Gaylord was the best alternative for ResortQuest and its stockholders at that time.
+David Sullivan was recommended to serve as lead director given his past experience as Chairman and Chief Executive Officer and the fact that he was not a member of the negotiation committee of the ResortQuest board for the merger discussions with Gaylord in 2002.
+Following a discussion by the board, the board nominated David Sullivan as the lead director and authorized Mr. Sullivan to proceed with negotiations with Gaylord regarding a possible business combination transaction and directed management to temporarily suspend discussions regarding the convertible debt offering.